choonghyunryu/dlookr/README.md

 #> 19 time_hour      POSIXct             0           0             2391    0.797
 ```

-- `Missing Value(NA)`: Variables with many missing values, i.e., those
+- `Missing Value(NA)` : Variables with many missing values, i.e. those
   with a `missing_percent` close to 100, should be excluded from the
   analysis.
-- `Unique value`: Variables with a unique value (`unique_count` = 1) are
+- `Unique value` : Variables with a unique value (`unique_count` = 1)
-  considered to be excluded from data analysis.
-If the data type is not
+  are considered to be excluded from data analysis.
+And if the data type
-  numeric (integer, numeric) and the number of unique values is equal to
+  is not numeric (integer, numeric) and the number of unique values is
-  the number of observations (unique_rate = 1), Then, the variable is
+  equal to the number of observations (unique_rate = 1), then the
-  likely to be an identifier.
-Therefore, this variable is also not
+  variable is likely to be an identifier.
+Therefore, this variable is
-  suitable for the analysis model.
+  also not suitable for the analysis model.

-`year` cannot be used in the analysis model since `unique_count` is 1.
+`year` can be considered not to be used in the analysis model since
-However, you do not have to remove it if you configure `date` as a
+`unique_count` is 1.
+However, you do not have to remove it if you
-combination of `year`, `month`, and `day`.
+configure `date` as a combination of `year`, `month`, and `day`.

 For example, we can diagnose only a few selected variables: